alontalmor/MultiQA/README.md

 ```

 #### Tokens
-Each document and text field is tokenized separatly.
-The tokens are stored in the `tokens` for every document in the list of documents.
+Each document and text field is tokenized separately.
+The tokens are stored in the `tokens` field for each document.

 ```json
 "tokens": {